 Fortnum and Mason Afternoon Tea Review Summary

 In summary, I have to say I was very disappointed in tea at Fortnum and Mason this time round.
 Rather than being the charming and unmistakably English affair of my previous visit, I found it a terrible tourist trap that reminded me of a (very expensive) cafeteria rather than a high end, traditional, English afternoon tea.

 Once we were seated, the service we received was excellent, but the poor service we received on arrival was beyond disappointing.
 It was not even particularly polite.
 Yes, it was busy, but no one was being rude to staff or being demanding.
 Despite wearing just smart casual as per the company’s website (and Mr Frugalfirstclass not wearing a jacket or tie), we felt totally over dressed.

 The Fortnum and Mason afternoon tea price comes in at £60 per person, with Champagne starting at an additional £14.75.
 While the food was very good, the experience was just so poor overall that I can’t recommend it.
-While it is more expensive, my recommendation for London afternoon tea is to pay the extra and book afternoon tea at the Ritz London instead.
+While it is more expensive, my recommendation for London afternoon tea is to pay the extra and book afternoon tea at the Ritz London instead, and if you are looking for the best afternoon tea in London for kids there are plenty of better options.
 You will definitely enjoy a more memorable experience.

 Author’s note: we paid for our own afternoon tea at Fortnum and Mason and visited during early July 2019 (when yes, I know London is full of tourists).